Michal2184/ESP32-MQTT-Home-Assistant-/README.md

 - LED reacts to mqtt topic update
 - Buttons press updates mqtt topic to publish
 - AHT20 temp and humidity sensor pubish to seperate mqtt topics

+Compile and upload to board using Arduino IDE